fusebit/everyauth-express/README.md

 ## Concepts

-- **User** - A person using your web application.
-This could be you, your friends, or your customers.
+- **User** - A person using your web application; it could be you, your friends, or your customers.
-- **Tenant** - A large multi-user system uses a concept of a _tenant_ to identify the larger organization a particular _user_ may belong to.
+- **Tenant** - A large multi-user system uses a _tenant_ concept to identify the larger organization to which a particular _user_ may belong.
 For example, your _user_ might be Janet, but the _tenant_ might be Sonicity, a large multinational corporation.
 Generally, _users_ authenticate on behalf of _tenants_, though for single-user environments the _user_ and the _tenant_ might be effectively the same.
 - **Service** - A service is a remote SaaS your users are already using, upon which you would like to act on their behalf.
 For example, your application may modify a HubSpot record, send a message to Slack, or update a Salesforce company on behalf of your application users.
 - **Identity** - The necessary tokens, refresh tokens, or other secrets that are used to authorize API calls to a _service_ on behalf of a _user_.
 - **Tag** - A key-value pair, for example ("userId", "user-123").
 A number of tags can be associated with an _identity_.
-EveryAuth enables you to look up an _identity_ or _identities_ that are associated wth a specific set of _tags_.
+EveryAuth enables you to lookup an _identity_ or _identities_ associated with a specific set of _tags_.

 ## Authentication

-EveryAuth CLI and middleware communicate with the Fusebit APIs to do their job, and need to authorize those calls.
-The credentials to do so are established when you run `everyauth init` and stored in the `.fusebit/settings.json` file on disk.
+EveryAuth CLI and middleware communicate with the Fusebit APIs to do their job and need to authorize those calls.
+The credentials are established when you run `everyauth init` and stored in the `.fusebit/settings.json` file on disk.

-Both the CLI and express middleware locate credentials in a similar manner, in priorty order:
+Both the CLI and express middleware similarly locate credentials, in priority order:

 1. Command line options to the CLI or programmatically in code.
-1. Base64-encoded JSON in the `EVERYAUTH_ACCOUNT_JSON` environment variable.
+2. JSON in the `EVERYAUTH_ACCOUNT_JSON` environment variable.
-1. The `settings.json` file in a directory pointed to by the `EVERYAUTH_ACCOUNT_PATH` environment variable.
+3. The `EVERYAUTH_ACCOUNT_PATH` environment variable points to the `settings.json` file in a directory.
-1. The `settings.json` file in the `.fusebit` subdirectory of the current directory or closest parent directory.
+4. The `settings.json` file in the `.fusebit` subdirectory of the current or closest parent directory.

 ## Identity mapping

-One of the features of EveryAuth is durable and secure storage of your users' _identities_.
-You can retrieve those identities at any point using _tags_ representing concepts native to your app, for example a user ID, a project ID, or a tenant ID.
+One of the features of EveryAuth is the durable and secure storage of your users' _identities_.
+You can retrieve those identities using _tags_ representing concepts native to your app.
+For example, a user ID, a project ID, or a tenant ID.

 To enable looking up identities using tags, you must first associate a tag with an identity.
 Fusebit defines two types of commonly used tags: _fusebit.userId_, and _fusebit.tenantId_.
 You can associate an identity with those tags as part of the EveryAuth middleware configuration: